 Get Out of the House

 One of the worst things you can do on a day like this is to stay home all day.
 In the end, it will just make everyone stir crazy.
-Even if Harper is tired from being up so early, I’ll still take her to storytime or gymnastics – anything fun where we can both laugh and smile and forget how tired we are.
+Even if she is tired from being up so early, I’ll still take her to storytime or gymnastics – anything fun where we can both laugh and smile and forget how tired we are.

 Sometimes a crying, cranky toddler (or baby) just needs to get outside.
 Fresh air has this way of transforming our moods entirely.
-On days when Harper gets up too early, her nap schedule will be thrown off and she just ends up feeling all kinds of sleepy and grumpy.
+On days when our toddler gets up too early, her nap schedule will be thrown off and she just ends up feeling all kinds of sleepy and grumpy.
 These are the days I make it a point to play outside as much as possible.

 Taking a step outside can also be a sanity-saver if your little one will not stop crying.
 Put them somewhere safe (like their crib or a pack-n-play) and just take a step in your backyard for a quick minute.
 Just that one minute outside where you can’t hear the screaming and the crying can be the difference between you losing your mind and you being able to deal with the problem at hand.

-Go Out to Lunch
+Go Out to Lunch or Order Dinner Out

 But if all else fails, give them a cheese stick and put their favorite show on TV.

 Oh and wine, lots of wine.
 Wine also works.